-If any of the above apply then another person/body will need to be appointed as the licence holder and manager (if identified).
+If any of the above apply then another person or body will need to be appointed as the licence holder and manager (if identified).

 Before you apply

-If you don't already have an account, you'll need to register on this website before you begin your application.
+If you do not already have a Royal Greenwich account, you'll need to register before you begin your application.
 This will enable you to save an incomplete form and come back to it later.

 You should also get the relevant information and documents ready.

 The form will ask you for some details.
 It may help save time if you prepare these in advance:

 - credit card or debit card details for payment

 - registration number if you're a company or charity

 - professional landlord organisation membership or registration number if you're a member